snow removal in parking lot

 “We can look at the amount we billed you for a couple events from past years to help you with the numbers,” Schneider says.
 “We can tell you what you paid for a 2-inch event, a 4-inch event and an 8-inch event.”

-Not sure how much to budget for ice?
+Not sure how much your snow removal budget should be?

 “You might be over budget one year and under budget the next,” Schneider says.
 “But over three years it usually evens out.”